StanfordVL/iGibson/docs/installation.md

 - Nvidia driver >= 384
 - CUDA >= 9.0, CuDNN >= v7

+Other system configurations may work, but haven't been extensively tested and we won't be able to provide support.
+We have been able to install on Windows.

-#### Download data
+#### Download Dataset of 3D Environments

-First, our environment core assets data are available [here](https://storage.googleapis.com/gibsonassets/assets_gibson_v2.tar.gz).
+Our environment core assets data are available [here](https://storage.googleapis.com/gibsonassets/assets_gibson_v2.tar.gz).
 You can set the path in `global_config.yaml`.
 The `assets` folder stores necessary data (agent models, environments, etc) to run gibson environment.
 Assets data can be downloaded and extracted with a single command:

 ```bash
 python -m gibson2.utis.assets_utils